 With ever-dropping prices and the waning popularity of natural gas (solar exceeded the rate of gas in new electric generation installations for the first time ever in 2015), this trend is only expected to continue its upward path.
-The decision to install solar in your own New Jersey home raises a lot of questions.
-In this overview we will look at the many factors that may impact your decision, such as:
+The decision to install solar in your own New Jersey home raises a lot of questions and we will address them here.

-Payment Options for Solar in New Jersey
+#2 Options for Buying Solar Panels in New Jersey

 Photovoltaic cell systems can cost between $12,000 and $25,000, which means choosing solar for your home also brings financing decisions that need to be made.
 You have a few different options when it comes to paying for your PV system in NJ.

-Leasing is available in over half of states, and NJ is one of those states, making it easier for homeowners to take advantage of alternative energy sources and reducing or eliminating upfront costs.
-How does a solar lease work?
-A developer installs the system, and the homeowner makes scheduled payments to the company.
-The arrangement is typically set up over a period of 15-20 years.
-Sunrun and NJR (New Jersey Resources) both offer lease options (NJR has dubbed their version The Sunlight Advantage).
-Qualifying for a solar lease may actually be more difficult than qualifying for a loan.
-Credit score requirements can be strict, depending upon the company.
 NJR, for example, requires a minimum 625 credit score to qualify for the terms of the lease.
 You may also need a down payment – this will vary from developer to developer and also depends upon their current promotions.
 While leasing can make solar energy accessible to those without a lot of home equity or large amounts of cash to pay upfront, it may not be the right choice for everyone.
-It’s best to evaluate both the benefits and drawbacks to determine whether leasing is the right choice for you and your home.
-Pros of solar leasing:

 - Maintenance is typically taken care of by the developer/owner of the system, which means you won’t have to deal with repair costs and other maintenance issues (maintenance terms vary between companies, with some covering all or part of the expenses, or allowing the homeowner to make an upfront payment at the beginning to cover these costs – make sure you know who handles maintenance before signing a lease).

 Cons of solar leasing:

-New Jersey Power Purchase Agreements (PPAs)
+Power Purchase Agreements

 - If local electricity rates go up, you may end up saving significant amounts of money on your energy bill due to your locked-in per kWh rate.